UFC, MMA legend Anthony ‘Rumble’ Johnson dead at 38

 (WGHP) — The mixed martial arts community is in mourning after the unexpected loss of Anthony “Rumble” Johnson at the age of 38.

+In September 2021, Johnson asked for prayers in an Instagram post, saying, “This is gonna be a battle and I’m gonna have to dig deeper than I ever have before.”
+He went on to say it was “NOT COVID.”

+Late last month, Johnson’s manager told ESPN the 38-year-old was “not doing well.”

-Johnson’s death has been confirmed by many high-profile members of the MMA community who expressed shock at the news.
+Many high-profile members of the MMA community expressed shock at the news on Sunday.

-MMA journalist Ariel Helwani reports that Johnson “had been battling an illness for quite some time.”
+“For a guy who struck fear in so many [people’s hearts] Anthony Johnson was a caring person,” Daniel Cormier, a two-time Olympian and MMA fighter wrote on Twitter.
+“What a person he was, Rumble will be missed.
+Sometimes life doesn’t seem fair.”

 Johnson fought for the UFC Light Heavyweight Championship twice in his career.
 His last fight was with Bellator MMA in May 2021, he won the fight by knockout.